hiram-madelaine/om-inputs/README.md

 # The goal of this library is to rapidly prototype UI with Om/React

-The library generates responsive components based on a description of the data.
+The library generates responsive components based on data description.

 The library uses [Prismatic/Schema](https://github.com/Prismatic/schema) to describe the data.

 Using Schema allows the :
 * Validation of the data ;
-* Coercion of String to types.
+* Coercion of String to proper types.

 ## How does it work